cemac/arc/README.md

 The following variables will be set:

-  * `CEMAC_DATA` : will be set to the location of the CEMAC data directory, `/nobackup/cemac`
+  * `CEMAC_DIR` : will be set to the location of the CEMAC data directory, `/nobackup/cemac`

 The following variables will be unset: